plateaukao/einkbro/README.md

-# Android E-Ink device specific Browser
+# Einkbro: Android E-ink device specific Browser

-It's from "FOSS Browser", which is fully free/libre (as in freedom) Android app.
-The source code is public.
-The app also does not need any unnecessary permissions.
-It's a simple Android browser based on webview.
-The intention is to provide a simple and light weight but powerful browser with a nice looking user interface.
+This browser is called Einkbro.
+It's designed to fit Eink devices' needs; no unnecessary UI transitions, clear B&W icons, useful feature for eink reading experience.
+It's originated from "FOSS Browser", which is fully free/libre (as in freedom) Android app.

 ### E-Ink specific features

 - **reader mode**
 - **vertical reading mode** (for Chinese/Japanese content)
+- **export web content to epub file** (better results when used with reader mode)
 - pageUp / pageDown / Back button on toolbar
-- physical volume keys for pageUp/pageDown
+- **physical volume keys for pageUp/pageDown**
 - **tapping on screen left/right edge for pageUp/Down** (finger button on toolbar)
 - desktop mode feature
 - all icons in high contrast colors